arshiyamohammed15/cicdpipeline/README.md

 }
 ```

-Programmatic and advanced loading is handled by components like `config/enhanced_config_manager.py` and `config/rule_loader.py`.
+Programmatic and advanced loading is handled by `config/enhanced_config_manager.py`.
 Patterns can be added under `config/patterns/*.json`.

 ## Integration